Memphis, Tennessee, United States

 The employee should possess the ability to:

-- Walk/stand on concrete floors continuously for up to 12 hours
+- Able to climb and descend stairs for up to 12 hours continuously.